JuliaLang/julia/doc/src/manual/functions.md

 are common in Julia.
 The short function syntax is accordingly quite idiomatic, considerably reducing both typing and visual noise.

-A function is called using the traditional parenthesis syntax:
+A function is called using the traditional parentheses syntax:

 ```jldoctest fofxy
 julia> f(2,3)
 5
 ```

-Without parentheses, the expression `f` refers to the function object, and can be passed around like any value:
+Without parentheses, the expression `f` refers to the function object, and can be passed around like any other value:

 ```jldoctest fofxy
 julia> g = f;